-New this year (2018) we have a designated smoking area.
+New this year (2018) we have designated smoking areas.
 This will leave the general areas free from second-hand smoke while still allowing smokers a place to do so.

 Friday from 5:00 p.m. to 9:00 p.m.
 Saturday from 11:30 a.m. to 9:00 p.m.
 Sunday from 12:00 p.m. to 4:00 p.m.
 Parents must accompany children.
 You are encouraged to take photos of your child(ren) before entering the park in the event that you get separated.

 Does the Kilted Mile registration include entrance to the event?

 Yes, if you are registered in advance.
 The Kilted Mile race fee of $10 in advance ($15 day of) will include entrance to the event on Sunday for pre-registered runners.
 More information here

 Go to our volunteer page and sign up.